dotnet/docs-maui/docs/user-interface/images/app-icons.md

 ### Composed icon

 Alternatively, the app icon can be composed of two images, one image representing the background and another representing the foreground.
-Since icons are transformed into png files, the composed app icon will be first layered with the background image, typically an image of a pattern or solid color, followed by the foreground image.
+Since icons are transformed into PNG files, the composed app icon will be first layered with the background image, typically an image of a pattern or solid color, followed by the foreground image.
 In this case, the `Include` attribute represents the icon background image, and the `Foreground` attribute represents the foreground image:

 ```xml
 <ItemGroup>